turbulette/turbulette/docs/en/docs/index.md

 ### 5: Add a resolver

-The last missing piece is the resolver for our `user` query, to make the API returning something when querying for it.
+The last missing piece is the resolver for our `user` mutation, to make the API returning something when querying for it.

 The GraphQL part is handled by [Ariadne](https://ariadnegraphql.org/), a schema-first GraphQL library that allows binding the logic to the schema with minimal code.